 When first initiated, or when a subsequent step of voltage reduction is needed, the control will respond immediately to the voltage reduction command without regard to either the intertap time delay setting or the control time delay setting.
 After the desired voltage reduction, operation will revert back to normal operation with the time delay.
-Refer to Section 6, Connections, for contact connections.
+Refer to the Application Guide of the appropriate adapter panel for contact connections.